Joaquín Torres-García: Career

-In 1907, Torres-García began his teaching career and soon became involved with the experimental school Colegio Mont d'Or, founded by his friend and progressive educator Joan Palau Vera.
-Breaking away from the conventional academic methods of the time, Colegio Mont d'Or eschewed traditional copy exercises from casts, prints, or books.
-Instead, drawing lessons were grounded in direct observation of reality, using common household objects, leaves, fruits, fish, flowers, and animals.
-This approach laid the groundwork for the vocabulary of his Universal Constructivism, emerging as a progressive pedagogical exercise.
+In 1907, Torres-García began teaching in the experimental school Colegio Mont d'Or, founded by the progressive educator Joan Palau Vera.
+Breaking away from academic routines, the school ditched copying from casts, prints, and books, opting instead for drawing based on direct observation of real life, using everyday objects like leaves, fruit, fish, flowers, and animals.
+This method became the foundation of the visual language that would later define his Universal Constructivism, first developed as a pedagogical practice.